espressif/vscode-esp-idf-extension/README.md

 10. Choose the location for ESP-IDF Tools (also known as `IDF_TOOLS_PATH`) which is `$HOME\.espressif` on MacOS/Linux and `%USERPROFILE%\.espressif` on Windows by default.

-11. If your operating system is Linux or MacOS, choose the python executable to create ESP-IDF virtual environment.
+11. If your operating system is MacOS/Linux, choose the python executable to create ESP-IDF virtual environment.

     > **NOTE:** Windows users don't need to select a python executable since it is part of the setup.
     > **NOTE:** Make sure that `IDF_TOOLS_PATH` doesn't have any spaces to avoid any build issues.
 Also make sure that `IDF_TOOLS_PATH` is not the same directory as `IDF_PATH`.

-12. The user will see a page showing the setup progress status showing ESP-IDF download progress, ESP-IDF Tools download and install progress as well as the creation of a python virtual environment.
+12. You will see a page showing the setup progress status showing ESP-IDF download progress, ESP-IDF Tools download and install progress as well as the creation of a python virtual environment.

-13. If everything is installed correctly, the user will see a message that all settings have been configured.
+13. If everything is installed correctly, you will see a message that all settings have been configured.
 You can start using the extension.
 Otherwise check the [Troubleshooting](#Troubleshooting) section if you have any issues.

 14. Press <kbd>F1</kbd> and type **ESP-IDF: Show Examples Projects** to create a new project from ESP-IDF examples.
 Select ESP-IDF and choose an example to create a new project from.